Galatasaray S.K.: Crest

 Galatasaray's first emblem was a figure of a spread-winged eagle with a football in its beak, drawn by 333 (Galatasaray High School student number) Şevki Ege.
-This was replaced in 1925 by the current "Ghayn-Sin" crest, designed by Ayetullah Emin.
+This was replaced in 1923 by the current "Ghayn-Sin" crest, designed by Ayetullah Emin.
+The new design included the letters "GS" in intertwined yellow and red colors, with the harmonious use of geometric lines.
+This composition, first used in a weekly magazine published by Ayetullah Emin and Şinasi Şahingiray, was very well received.
+Following this, a proposal was made to adopt it as the official emblem.
+The proposal was unanimously accepted amidst applause.
+The old letters, Ghayn and Sin, were later replaced by the letters G and S with the adoption of the Latin alphabet.

 Team colours and kit

 Galatasaray wore red and white colours when founded, then played in yellow and black during the 1907–1908 season.